Parents and families

 Tips to help you support students

 Studying, exams, applications – finishing school and starting university can be a stressful time for students and your family.
-We’ve put together this list of ways you can support your child and help to reduce stress at home.
+We have put together this list of ways you can support your child and help to reduce stress at home.

 Make health and wellbeing a priority

-When studying for exams or starting university, it’s easy for students to forget to take care of themselves.
+When studying for exams or starting university, it is easy for students to forget to take care of themselves.
 Eating regular, healthy meals, taking breaks and exercising are important for both physical and mental health and help keep stress levels down.

 Communicate and spend time together